 To have the ability to add procedures, they will need to be removed from monitoring first.
-For more details, see How to Remove a Procedure From Being Monitored on page 88.
+For more details, see Remove a Procedure from Being Monitored.

 - 1. Launch the Web Console. - 2.
 Click the Resource Management option on the sidebar. - 3.
 Right-click an application directory in the navigation pane, point to Manage monitoring, and click Add Procedures for monitoring.